Inman

 Again, we complied, not really knowing anything about how these organizations were run or what was really going on behind the scenes.
 And for agents who wished to challenge the status quo?
 Finding out how to access the necessary forms and other related tools was not easy or cost-effective.

 The Realtor associations never wanted you to know you had options.
 I’m not saying these associations don’t offer value, but every agent must do what is right for them.
-Again, it is about being given a choice.
+Again, it’s about being given a choice.

 Several of these requirements are starting to be questioned.
-Because some brokerages like Anywhere and Keller Williams negotiated not to require their agents to be members of NAR, more agents are asking questions in general as to why they have to join NAR.
+Because some brokerages and franchisors, including Anywhere, RE/MAX and Keller Williams, negotiated not to require their agents to be members of NAR, more agents are asking questions in general as to why they have to join NAR.

 2. In NAR we (don’t) trust